 Retrievals were performed for all of the wavelengths listed in section 2.2, however due to similarities between the retrievals of different wavelengths only the 750 nm wavelength will be presented, with comments on the other wavelengths when significant deviations from the 750 nm case occur.

-Retrievals with current limb scatter instruments use a scalar radiative transfer model but accounting for the vector component alters the overall total radiance from the scalar solution due to multiple scattering of the vector radiance contributing to the overall radiance though the phase matrix interactions between the various polarization states.
+Retrievals with current limb scatter instruments use a scalar radiative transfer model and produce excellent results; however the use of a scalar model may lead to biases when modeling the radiance in the forward model compared to a vector model that could result in systematic biases in the final retrieval.
+Accounting for the vector component in the model alters the overall total radiance from the scalar solution due to multiple scattering of the vector radiance contributing to the overall radiance though the phase matrix interactions between the various polarization states.
 A brief study was performed to determine if using a scalar model for these retrievals instead of the total radiance from the vector model would result in biases in the retrieved aerosol profiles.
 A comparison between the retrieved extinctions for the scalar and vector model were performed using a percentage difference in the form

 Percent Difference=kvector-kscalerkvector*100%.
 (9)

 Across all wavelengths, the mean percent difference is less than 2% from 15 to 37 km.
 However, at shorter wavelengths, shown in Figure 6, a few outliers occur where the difference between the retrievals is greater than 7%.
-All of these retrievals occur in the back scatter condition, i.e. where the SSA is greater than 90o.
+All of these retrievals occur in the back scatter condition.
 The reason for this discrepancy is not well understood, but arises from the differences between the scalar and total radiance due to polarization interactions from a larger contribution of multiply scattered light, but further investigation is required.
 However, overall the differences between the retrievals using the scalar and vector models are negligible and any form of discrepancy vanishes for wavelengths past 1000 nm.
 Since the use of the vector model can increase calculation times by a factor of at least two, it is beneficial to be able to use the scalar model and can be used reliably for essentially all cases.

-Aerosol profiles were retrieved using an assumed particle size distribution, in this case a log-normal with a mode radius and width of 0.08 µm and 1.6 respectively, which was different in all case than the “true” state used to simulate the measurements.
+Aerosol profiles were retrieved using an assumed particle size distribution, in this case a log-normal with a mode radius and width of 0.08 µm and 1.6 respectively, which was different in all cases than the “true” state used to simulate the measurements.
 The comparison between the retrieval results at 750 nm for simulations of all three polarization states is shown in Figure 7.
 It should be noted that geometries with SSA of 90o have been removed for the vertical polarization due to the low values of overall signal, which creates a large dependency on the particle size distribution and a biased retrieval.
 However, geometries with a SSA of 85o or 95o almost eliminates the bias seen at the 90o scattering angle and it is completely eliminated once the scattering angle is less than 80o or greater than 100o.